ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 I didn't even know of the name 'splittercore' before EGTS 2025, i just thought of super-fast speedcore overlayed with dubstep drums to make it hit harder than it normally would.
 Some people also say I'm "on crack".
 I promise you that's not the case.

 Justice Rectifier is another layer of hell.
-I've never made any tiebreaker songs before, and looking back, I somewhat wish I didn't make it as slow as 170BPM as a starting point.
+I've never made any tiebreaker songs before, and looking back, I somewhat wish I didn't make it as slow as 170 BPM as a starting point.
 But it definitely gives it its own vibe for a tiebreaker.
 When asked by the hosts to transition to a 200+ BPM section, I was hesitant on what to make.
 They shared some references that would fit the theme, and what I think what I ended up making was super unique.
 Although some people mistook it for Type R's part, I can't blame them.
 I would've thought the same.

 I'm planning to detail more of the music-making process for Justice Rectifier on youtube at some point.
 Hopefully by the time this newspost is published I would be able to finish it in time.